Chapter 1 Introductory Statistics in R

 1.6.5 Descriptive statistics and visualizations by levels of a factor variable

-While the above summaries are informative, they overlook the fact that we have several years of data and that it may be more interesting to see how things might be changing year to year.
+While the above summaries are informative, they overlook the fact that we have several years of data and that it may be more interesting to see how things might be changing year-to-year.
 This is why treating year as a factor is important, because it enables us to split out descriptions of the numeric variables by levels of the factor.

 ggplot(uadata) +

-geom_boxplot(aes(x=year, y=act) ) +
+geom_boxplot(aes(x=act, y=year) ) +

 labs(title="ACT scores of Incoming Freshmen",